 Annual assessment for home educated children

 All EHE children have the suitability of their education assessed annually.
-Where possible your child's assessment will be prioritised, to ensure their education is meeting their needs.

 At any time, you can decide to stop home educating and send your child to a school for their education.
 However please remember there may not be a place immediately available at your chosen school.
-If you want your child to return to school (or to attend school for the first time), please contact the School Admissions Team.

 Further points to note about elective home education

-- if you decide to employ a tutor either as a paid service or through someone who volunteers to help out – make sure they are safe to work with children e.g. they have a full Disclosure and Barring Service Clearance (DBS)
+- if you decide to employ a tutor either as a paid service or through someone who volunteers to help – make sure they are safe to work with children e.g. they have a full Disclosure and Barring Service Clearance (DBS)

 - if you want your child to have work experience, be aware that child employment regulations apply to children who are electively home educated